-Roast chicken has to be one of the most comforting dishes in the world and I could never tire of it, especially when its cooked in loads of wine, garlic and herbs.
-Of course a whole birds is a thing of beauty, but for variation, I like to roast it broken up in pieces so it wallows in all the pan juices and cooks a whole lot quicker.
+Roast chicken has to be one of the most comforting dishes in the world and I could never tire of it, especially when it’s cooked in loads of wine, garlic and herbs.
+Of course, a whole bird is a thing of beauty, but for variation, I like to roast it broken up in pieces so it wallows in all the pan juices and cooks a whole lot quicker.

 Roast uncovered for an hour, or until cooked through.

 Keywords: roast chicken, white wine, herbs garlic, roast chicken pieces

 A few more of my other favourite chicken recipes: